See what our members say about carefree independent living at The Atrium at The Cedars.

 Maine’s First Lady, Mrs. Ann LePage participated in this special event presenting awards to the workers.
-Each recipient was chosen by an independent panel … Read more here.
+Each recipient was chosen by an … Read more here.

 Kathy Callnan, President and CEO at The Cedars, joined other leaders in long term care at the May 28 Regional Forum in Boston Massachusetts.
 At the fourth and final regional forum leading up to the Conference in Washington, DC in July, gathered together are seniors, caregivers, advocates and community leaders to discuss the issues facing older Americans.
 Check out the video of the morning’s presentations, which was followed by four breakout sessions: Elder Justice, Retirement Security, Long Term Services and Support, and Healthy Aging.